noodleflake/jellychord/README.md

 - Python and Poetry
 - An internet connection that does not block access to Discord Voice

+> [!IMPORTANT]
+> Due to how Discord voice works, you NEED a stable internet connection on the bot server, or else music might stutter, play fast/slow or otherwise not work properly.
+The device hosting the bot SHOULD have a hard wired connection to the internet whenever possible.
+It SHOULD NOT use Wi-fi or powerline adapters.
+If you don't have a good internet connection, please find somewhere else to host this bot.
+Since it isn't actually doing any transcoding, basically anything you can install the environment on will run it without problems.
+The connection to Jellyfin is buffered, so you don't need to worry about internet quality that much.

 ## How to setup

 You will need to show file extensions if you are on Windows.